 Look for a space that allows signage as big, as high, and as obvious as permitted by municipalities and codes.

 You can go to county or city websites and search for traffic maps.
-Many governing entities publicly report traffic car counts ("Traffic Volume") on their website.
+Many governing entities publicly report traffic car counts ("Traffic Volume") on their websites.
 As a general rule of thumb, the higher the traffic count, the better.
-(For a more advanced search, be mindful about whether you're looking for "going to-work" traffic versus "going-home" traffic.
-This depends on your specific business needs and whether your customers are more likely to buy in the AM or PM).

-This is a measure of vibrancy and foot traffic as perceived by each locality.
-If there are other retailers, restaurants, offices, employers, and residential areas in the area, this signals vibrant activity--and likely more foot traffic that can feed your store.
+This is a measure of vibrancy and retail footfall as perceived by each locality.
+If there are other retailers, restaurants, offices, employers, and residential areas in the area, this signals vibrant activity—and likely more foot traffic that can feed your store.

 Find a place where foot traffic is high.
 Foot traffic is important to any retail business because it's the simplest marketing you can do without spending too much money.